The workshop is devoted to Social Choice and Learning.

 Food: Dinner is provided for the entire group at an additional cost.
 We

-tend to buy lunch from local vendors.
+tend to buy breakfast and lunch from local vendors.

 Currency: US currency is freely accepted on the island at a fixed rate of 2 Barbadian dollars per US dollar